| INTERMEDIATE TECHNOLOGY GROUP

 in order to concentrate on keeping the family properly fed,

+which means collecting firewood daily.
 The process of collecting is in itself sometimes hazardous.

 There is reduced infant and child care, possibility of snake